Taxation in Finland

 If you live in another Nordic country but you get a pension from Finland, the pension is taxed in Finland.
 However, you must also declare the income in your taxation in your country of residence.

-Read more on the Nordic tax portal Nordisk eTax.
+Read more on the Nordisk eTax website.

 Other situations